Israel Unveils Times Sq. Billboard Amid Peace Talks: 'Hamas Must Go'

 The digital display was unveiled by the Consulate General of Israel in New York, led by Ambassador Ofir Akunis, in coordination with Israel's Ministry of Foreign Affairs.

-It comes just days before the second anniversary of Hamas's attack, during which the terror group killed more than 1,200 people and kidnapped another 250 to Gaza.
+It comes just days before the second anniversary of Hamas' attack, during which the terror group killed more than 1,200 people and kidnapped another 250 to Gaza.

 Forty-eight hostages remain in Gaza; about 20 are believed to be alive.